transloadit/uppy/website/src/docs/robodog-picker.md

 This value can be a `String`, a `Regex` pattern, or an `Array` of both.

-This is useful when you have your [Uppy Companion][companion] running on several hosts.
-Otherwise, the default value should do fine.
+This is useful when you have your own [Uppy Companion][companion] running on multiple hosts.
+Otherwise, the default value should do just fine.

 ### `companionHeaders: {}`